CONDITIONS

 You haven’t had a period by age 15–16.
 It is important to seek advice if a young woman of reproductive age has not had a menstrual period by this time.

-Your menstrual periods stop for three months or longer (and you’re not pregnant or breastfeeding)
+Your periods stop for three months or longer (and you’re not pregnant or breastfeeding)

 Your periods were always irregular and have now stopped

-Addressing amenorrhoea early can help prevent longer-term health problems like infertility, osteoporosis (bone thinning), or cardiovascular risks.
+Addressing amenorrhea early can prevent longer term health problems like infertility, osteoporosis (bone thinning) or cardiovascular risks.

-How Is Amenorrhoea Diagnosed, Including Primary Ovarian Insufficiency?
+How Is Amenorrhea Diagnosed, Including Primary Ovarian Insufficiency?

-Diagnosing the cause of primary or secondary amenorrhoea involves a careful combination of medical history, examination, and testing.
+Diagnosing the cause of primary or secondary amenorrhea involves a careful combination of medical history, physical examination, and diagnostic testing.

 At Happiher, this may include:

-Pregnancy tests to rule out pregnancy as a cause of amenorrhoea
+Pregnancy test to rule out pregnancy as a cause of amenorrhea

-A detailed consultation about your menstrual history, lifestyle, and overall health
+Detailed consultation covering menstrual history, lifestyle, and overall health

-Physical examination to assess overall health and identify potential causes of amenorrhoea
+Physical examination to assess general health and identify possible underlying causes

-Pelvic ultrasound to examine the uterus and ovaries.
-Assessing ovarian tissue is important.
+Pelvic ultrasound to examine the uterus and ovaries, assess ovarian tissue, and rule out anatomical abnormalities

-A thorough approach ensures that we identify not just what is happening, but why.
+A thorough approach ensures we don’t just identify what is happening but why.

-Treatment depends entirely on the underlying cause and your personal goals, whether that’s restoring cycles, preserving fertility, or managing symptoms like acne or hair growth.
+Treatment depends on the underlying cause and your goals, whether that’s to restore cycles, preserve fertility or manage symptoms like acne or hair growth.

 Options may include:

-Hormone replacement therapy (HRT) to alleviate menopause symptoms and maintain bone density.
+Hormone replacement therapy (HRT) to manage menopause symptoms and maintain bone density.
 HRT is also important for women with premature ovarian failure as it decreases the risk of cardiovascular disease.
-Additionally, HRT can be crucial for managing symptoms after natural menopause, which typically occurs around age 50.
+HRT can also be important for managing symptoms after natural menopause which typically occurs around age 50.

 Hormonal therapy to address specific hormonal imbalances.
-It is important to assess the free androgen index in conditions like PCOS to identify androgen excess.
+It’s important to assess the free androgen index in conditions like PCOS to identify androgen excess.

-If hormonal imbalance is the cause, treatments may involve regulating or replacing hormones (e.g., the contraceptive pill, HRT if premature menopause is diagnosed).
-Gonadal dysgenesis, particularly in conditions like Turner syndrome, can also be a potential cause of amenorrhoea due to ovarian insufficiency.
-Additionally, pituitary adenomas can disrupt hormonal balance by affecting the anterior pituitary gland, and they may require surgical treatment, such as a trans-sphenoidal approach.
+If hormonal imbalance is the cause, treatments may involve regulating or replacing hormones (e.g. the pill, HRT if premature menopause is diagnosed).
+Gonadal dysgenesis particularly in conditions like Turner syndrome can also be a cause of amenorrhea due to ovarian insufficiency.
+Pituitary adenomas can disrupt hormonal balance by affecting the anterior pituitary gland and may require surgical treatment like trans-sphenoidal approach.

 Lifestyle Modification for Eating Disorders

-Addressing weight loss, eating disorders, or excessive exercise can often restore natural periods.
-Additionally, it is important to consider the impact of relative energy deficiency on menstrual health, particularly among elite athletes and women engaging in high levels of exercise.
+Addressing weight loss, eating disorders or excessive exercise can often restore natural periods.
+It’s also important to consider the impact of relative energy deficiency on menstrual health especially in elite athletes and women who exercise at high levels.

 Treatment of Underlying Conditions

-Managing thyroid disease, PCOS, or pituitary problems with targeted therapies.
-Addressing thyroid abnormalities, such as administering thyroxine for low thyroid levels, can effectively restore menstruation.
+Managing thyroid disease, PCOS or pituitary problems with targeted therapies.
+Addressing thyroid abnormalities like administering thyroxine for low thyroid levels can restore menstruation.

 Fertility Support

-If you wish to conceive and amenorrhoea is affecting your chances, tailored fertility treatments can be offered.
-It is important to consult specialists in reproductive medicine to ensure accurate assessments and timely interventions for underlying reproductive disorders that may affect long-term health outcomes.
+If you want to conceive and amenorrhea is affecting your chances, tailored fertility treatments can be offered.
+It’s important to consult specialists in reproductive medicine to ensure accurate assessments and timely interventions for underlying reproductive disorders that may affect long term health outcomes.

-Amenorrhoea can be confusing and emotionally challenging, especially when it feels like your body isn’t following the patterns you expect.
-It’s important to know that you’re not alone — and that solutions are available.
+Amenorrhea can be confusing and emotionally challenging especially when it feels like your body isn’t following the patterns you expect.
+It’s important to know you’re not alone — and that solutions are available.

-Understanding the importance of normal secondary sexual characteristics is crucial in diagnosing reproductive health issues, as their absence can indicate potential developmental problems.
+Understanding the importance of normal secondary sexual characteristics is crucial in diagnosing reproductive health issues as their absence can indicate developmental problems.

-Whether your goal is to restore natural cycles, manage symptoms, or simply understand what’s happening, compassionate and specialist support makes all the difference.
+Whether you want to restore natural cycles, manage symptoms or just understand what’s happening, compassionate and specialist support makes all the difference.

 Why Choose Happiher?